art-in/react-grid/README.md

 Implementing interactive grid in asp.net mvc + react environment.
 Using [Griddle](https://github.com/GriddleGriddle/Griddle) as grid foundation.

+Supposed to be experimental playground for grid component to be later integrated into real project.
+Not supposed to be reusable npm component (for now at least).

 Reqs:
 - [x] display table
  - [x] style with bootstrap